 There are different types of the accounting which the organization can follow as per the scope of its work in order to cater the diversity of the need of the different stakeholders of the company and some of them include financial accounting, forensic accounting, Accounting Information System, managerial accounting, taxation, auditing, cost accounting, etc.

 There are different branches of accounting, each serving a different purpose.
 The various accounting system helps in gathering and maintaining the records in a proper manner so that those data can be used in various reports.
 It creates a system within the business with many inherent checks to highlight the mistake or fraud.
-Every accounting is used under different areas and there are multiple types of accounting that are present.

 Most common types of accounting are –